Aspectize/TranslationManager/README.md

 Each time, you add new UX elements that should require some translations, run the command to update your translations.

-## 4 - Export and Import Translation
+## 4 - Export and Import Translation into Excel File